yuchdev/Articles/articles/personal/sol-invictus-02.md

 – Well, sort of.

 – My baby, you can't think about life sitting far from it.
 Life is what you do to the world, and the world does to you.
 Kind of like sex.
 And if you step aside and start thinking about it, the very subject of reflection disappears.
 There remains a void in the place of life.
 That's why all these contemplators who are sitting on their asses against the wall are talking about emptiness.
-They just ran out of life – but they think they understood everything about it.
-It's useless to think about life.
+They just ran out of life – but for some reason they think they understood everything about it.
+There's no sense in thinking about life.
 Life can only be lived.

 By the way, he is not stupid at all, and sometimes says such things that I don't even understand how he gets back to his pasta from them.
 For example, now.
-If some Hindu teacher had said that on satsang, everyone would have remembered and quacked of surprise for two weeks.
+If some Hindu teacher had said that on satsang, everyone would've quacked of administration for two weeks.
 There is no prophet in his own homeland.

 – "Thinking, Dad, also means living," I replied. – And if you step away from the world, you don't even have to think.
 You may not be thinking at all and doing nothing at the same time.
 There will also be a life, just different.
 Not like yours.